SUPPLEMENTAL PLAN FOR STATE OF FLORIDA EMPLOYEES

 Americans are living longer – even those who’ve been diagnosed with critical illnesses.1

-Aflac’s Critical Care Protection plan can help provide financial peace of mind if an insured is diagnosed with any of the following:
+Focus on your health and not finances.
+Aflac’s Critical Care Protection plan pays a lump-sum cash benefit and can help provide financial peace of mind if an insured is diagnosed with any of the following:

 - Heart Attack